foundations-fall-2016/session2/README.md

 Note the `position: fixed` as well as the `top` and `left` properties - we center the div with 50% and then use calc to subtract half the width and height of the div.

-If we were using the alternate box model our CSS would look like this:
+Note: if we were using the alternate box model our CSS would look like this:

 ```css
 .popover {